HFzzzzzzz/ACMGA/README.md

 # ACMGA

 AnchorWave-Cactus Multiple Genome Alignment (ACMGA) is a reference-free multiple-genome alignment pipeline.
-It uses AnchorWave for pairwise genome alignment, a tool based on collinearity and global alignment algorithms.
-This tool is hihly effective in aligning repetitive sequence regions and identifying long INDELs(>50bp).
-Additionally, ACMGA draws on the advantages of Progressive Cactus for generating ancestor sequences and implementing progressive strategies.
-ACMGA  is effective in aligning plant genomes that are enriched with repetitive sequences.
-The simplified schema of the pipeline is shown below.
+It leverages the power of AnchorWave, a pairwise genome alignment tool that utilizes collinearity and global alignment algorithms.
+This enables ACMGA to effectively align repetitive sequence regions and accurately identify long INDELs (>50bp).
+Moreover, ACMGA incorporates the Progressive Cactus algorithm to generate ancestor sequences and implement progressive strategies.
+This combination of techniques makes ACMGA particularly well-suited for aligning plant genomes that are enriched with repetitive sequences.
+The simplified schema of the pipeline is depicted below.
 ![ACMGA](https://github.com/HFzzzzzzz/ACMGA/raw/master/workflow/image/schematic.jpg)